-Applications for lets may be made either in writing by downloading the PDF form, or online following the link below.
+Applications for lets may be made online following the link below.
 Please use the Contact form if you wish to make preliminary enquiries.

 Lets will be subject to availability and appropriate usage, as determined by the Trustees.

 Because of the primary nature of the hall as a music/arts venue, we are not able to accommodate strenuous activities such as ball games, bouncy castles, etc. We should also point out that there are very limited facilities for some functions: no catering, no alcohol license, and events must normally end by 11:00pm (as a condition of our lease).

 Please note: we are not currently taking bookings for private parties and related one-off functions.

 Suggestions for alternative local venues – in case we cannot accomodate you.